Coping With Bad Weather

 If you are firing electrically then it is likely that you will have some modules or firing units out with the fireworks.
 This equipment – where the igniter wires are connected to your system – is very vulnerable to damp, moisture and rain, all of which not surprisingly can cause them to malfunction.
 Cheaper consumer-geared systems will be most at risk, whereas more professional set-ups are likely to be weatherproof to some extent (for example, coming in hard plastic cases).

-A member of our Fireworks Forum reported an incident where they had waterproofed their modules in plastic bags.
+A member of my Fireworks Forum reported an incident where they had waterproofed their modules in plastic bags.
 A malfunction with a firework caused a fire which melted this bag all over the units, making for a very difficult clean-up of the systems afterwards.
-As a result our recommendation for electrical equipment such as modules is to use hard cases rather than bags.
+As a result, my recommendation for electrical equipment such as modules is to use hard cases rather than bags.

 Some wind can be beneficial to a display as it can help to clear the smoke out of the way and also push fallout towards your specified fallout area to the sides or rear of the fireworks.
 Problems arise however if the wind is too strong or blowing in the wrong direction.